-- 11. HP submits that the primary reason for implementing the proposed model is to improve the experience of, and service offerings to, customers that source HP products from the HP Online Store in the most efficient and cost-effective way.
-HP submits that to achieve this it is proposing to partner with a third party that can contribute skills, capabilities and infrastructure. - 12.
-In this respect, HP submits that as its core business is not the provision of logistics services, it lacks the expertise and third-party relationships of a specialist in this area to facilitate innovative logistics and delivery methods that may improve delivery times and offer more convenient delivery options for customers.
+- 12. HP submits that the model for the HP eBay Store has significant limitations which constrain HP's ability to improve the customer experience and the HP eBay Store and any future HP Online Marketplace Stores cannot operate in the same way as the HP eBay Store has operated to date. - 13.
+HP submits that the primary reason for implementing the proposed model is to improve the experience of, and service offerings to, customers that source HP products from HP Online Marketplace Stores in the most efficient and cost-effective way.
+HP submits that to achieve this it is proposing to partner with a third party (that it has already partnered with for order fulfilment on the HP Online Store) that can contribute skills, capabilities and infrastructure. - 14.
+In this respect, HP submits that as its core business is not the provision of logistics services, it lacks the expertise and experience of a specialist in this area to facilitate innovative logistics and delivery methods that may improve delivery times and offer more convenient delivery options for customers.
 Therefore, HP states, the proposed changes will allow an experienced third party to take on this function while HP focuses on HP products, including developing and implementing product, place, price and promotional strategies.